DBCDK/morph/README.md

 ## Hacking morph

 All commands mentioned below is available in the nix-shell, if you run `nix-shell` with working dir = project root.
+The included `shell.nix` uses the latest `nixos-unstable` from GitHub by default, but you can override this by passing in another, eg. `nix-shell --arg nixpkgs '<nixpkgs>'` for your `$NIX_PATH` nixpkgs.

 ### Go dependency management